Berat: Modern period

 During the early period of Ottoman rule, Berat fell into severe decline.
 By the end of the 16th century it had only 710 houses.
 However, it began to recover by the 17th century, and became a major craft centre specializing in wood carving.

 During the first part of the sixteenth century, Berat was a Christian city and did not contain any Muslim households.
 The urban population of this period (1506-1583) increased little, with the addition of 17 houses.
 Following their expulsion and arrival from Spain, a Jewish community existed in Berat that consisted of 25 families between 1519 and 1520.

 Toward the latter part of the sixteenth century, Berat contained 461 Muslim houses and another 187 belonged to newcomers from the surrounding villages of Gjeqar, Gjerbës, Tozhar, Fratar, and Dobronik.
 Conversion to Islam of the local urban population in Berat had increased during this time and part of the newcomer population were also Muslim converts who had Islamic names and Christian surnames.
 Factors such as tax exemptions for Muslim urban craftsmen in exchange for military service drove many of the incoming rural first generation Muslim population to Berat.
-Followers of Sabbatai Zevi existed in Berat among Jews during the mid-sixteenth century.
+Followers of Sabbatai Zevi existed in Berat among Jews during the mid-seventeenth century.
 The Berat Jewish community took an active role in the welfare of other Jews, such as managing to attain the release of war-related captives present in Durrës in 1596.

 By the early seventeenth century, urban life in Berat started to resemble Ottoman and Muslim patterns.
 From 1670 onward, Berat became a Muslim-majority city and of its 30 neighbourhoods, 19 were populated by Muslims.
 Factors attributed to the change of the urban religious composition in Berat was pressure to covert in some neighbourhoods, and a lack of Christian priests able to provide religious services.

 In the 18th century, Berat was one of the most important Albanian cities during the Ottoman period.

 In the early modern era the city was the capital of the Pashalik of Berat founded by Ahmet Kurt Pasha.
 Berat was incorporated in the Pashalik of Yanina after Ibrahim Pasha of Berat was defeated by Ali Pasha in 1809.
-In 1867, Berat became a sanjak in Yannina (Yanya) vilayet.
-Berat replaced a declining Vlorë as centre of the sanjak (province) in the nineteenth century.
+In 1867, Berat became a sanjak in Janina vilayet.
+Berat replaced a declining Vlorë as the centre of the sanjak (province) in the nineteenth century.
 The sanjak of Berat and the city itself were under the dominance of the Albanian Vrioni family.
 The Jewish community of Yanina renewed the Jewish community of Berat in the nineteenth century.